laurapetrie/weather-app/README.md

 <h1 align="center">Weather Application</h1>

 <p>
-This is a weather application built with Vanilla JavaScript, which provides current weather information for a specific location.
+This is a weather application built with JavaScript, Bootstrap, CSS and HTML, which provides current weather information for a specific location.
-The application uses the SheCodes Weather API (https://www.shecodes.io/learn/apis/weather) to retrieve and display weather data for a particular location entered by the user.</p>
+The application uses the SheCodes Weather API (https://www.shecodes.io/learn/apis/weather) to retrieve and display weather data for a city entered by the user in the search form.</p>

 Project link: https://laurapetrie-js-weather-app.netlify.app/